erpin10/NH_Emerg/README.md

 The model was generally accurate in its predictions based on the MAE and has good performance based on the RMSE, however is only able to explain 27% of variation based on the R^2.

 ### Random Forest Regression with XG Boost

+## Evaluating Research Questions
+1. Which of the attributes affect outpatient emergency department visits from nursing homes for long-stay patients?
+2. Is it possible to predict which of the above features impact return to outpatient emergency department incidence?